brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/search-seizure-issues.md

 layout: PageLayout
 metaTitle: Phoenix Child Pornography Attorney
 metaDescription: >-
-  If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography attorneys.
+  The actions of police officers and investigators can affect the outcome of a trial, contact our experienced Phoenix search & seizure attorneys today.
 addTitleSuffix: true
 socialImage: null
 metaTags: []